 - Related Guides

-- A public liability accident.
-While you are in a public place, such as a beauty salon, restaurant or park, the controller of that space owes you a duty of care under the Occupiers’ Liability Act 1957.
-This means that they must ensure your reasonable safety while you are in that space
+- An accident in public- While you are in a public place, such as a restaurant or park, the controller of that space owes you a duty of care under the Occupiers’ Liability Act 1957.
+This means that they must take steps to ensure your reasonable safety while you’re in the public space.

-- An accident at work.
-Employers owe their employees a duty of care under the Health and Safety at Work etc. Act 1974 (HASAWA).
-This means that they must take all reasonably practicable steps to ensure the health, safety and welfare at work of their employees.
+- An accident at work – All employees are owed a duty of care by their employers, as stated under the Health and Safety at Work etc. Act 1974.
+This means that they have to take reasonable steps to keep their staff safe from harm while in the workplace and performing their work-related duties.

-- A road traffic accident.
-Road users owe each other a duty of care to navigate in a way that prevents damage and injury to themselves and others.
-As part of this duty, road users should adhere to the Road Traffic Act 1988 and any rules and regulations found in the Highway Code that apply to them.
+- A road traffic accident – Road users owe each other a duty of care to use the roads in a manner that prevents causing harm to themselves and others.
+They should adhere to the Road Traffic Act 1988 and the rules and regulations found in the Highway Code.

-Speak with an advisor from our team about loss of earnings claims.
+For more advice on your eligibility to claim compensation for loss of earnings, you can contact our advisors.
 They can also calculate how much your claim could be worth.

-As we have mentioned, successful compensation claims require evidence.
+As we have mentioned, successful loss of earnings claims require evidence.
 It should demonstrate how the accident happened, who was to blame and how you suffered.
 To achieve this, there are several things that could be done at the accident scene.
 They include:

 - Taking photographs.
 Ideally, you should try and take pictures before anything is removed from the accident scene.
 Try to capture the root cause of the accident, for example, a hazard that caused you to trip.